Iran women's national football team

-The Iran women's national football team, nicknamed the Lionesses, represents Iran in international women's football around the world, and is controlled by the Football Federation Islamic Republic of Iran (FFIRI).
-The Iran women's team played its first international match in May 1971 against Italy and first FIFA international in September 2005 against Syria.
+The Iran women's national football team, nicknamed the Lionesses, represents Iran in international women's football and is governed by the Football Federation Islamic Republic of Iran (FFIRI).
+The team played its first international match in May 1971 against Italy and its first FIFA-recognised international in September 2005 against Syria.

 History

-Early years
+Early years: 1969–1979

-In 1969, a group of Iranian women attended FIFA coaching classes for women's football in South Korea, Singapore and India.
+In 1969, a group of Iranian women attended FIFA coaching classes for women's football in South Korea, Singapore, and India.
 During their time in those countries they also watched women's football matches.
 Upon their return home, Iran Football Federation after many meetings decided to kick start women's football in Iran.
 Soon after, clubs such as Taj, Persepolis, Deyhim, Oghab, and PAS formed women's football teams and a women's football league was established in Tehran.
-Persepolis women football team was coached by Alan Rogers whose assistant was Ali Parvin.
+Persepolis women football team was coached by Alan Rogers, assisted by Ali Parvin.

-On 7 May 1971, visitors to Tehran, Italy took to the field and won against Iranian club side Taj S.C 2-0.
+On 7 May 1971, visitors to Tehran, Italy, took to the field and won against Iranian club side Taj S.C 2-0.
 The goals were scored by Medri and Bertolo.
 The Italians also missed a penalty kick by Nonni.
 It was the first time an Iranian women's team faced a foreign opponent.
 Two days later there was the second match which was between Iran women's national football team and Italy, with the Azzurre scoring five goals.
 Nonni, Gerwien, who scored a brace, Pesenti and Gualdi scored.

-Both matches were organized by Pari Abasalti editor-in-chief of Ettelaat-e Banuvan magazine who was also the president of Iran's Damsels and Ladies Association.
+Both matches were organisedby Pari Abasalti, editor-in-chief of Ettelaat-e Banuvan magazine, who was also the president of Iran's Damsels and Ladies Association.
 The venue was Amjadieh stadium in Tehran.
-Iran women's national team composed of players selected from Taj, Persepolis, Deyhim, Oghab and PAS.
-Some of the players who played were Hengameh Afshar, Goli Rahani and Effat Mohammadi.
+Iran women's national team comprised players selected from Taj, Persepolis, Deyhim, Oghab, and PAS.
+Some of the players who played were Hengameh Afshar, Goli Rahani, and Effat Mohammadi.
 The team's head coach was Aziz Asli.

-Women's football was abandoned as of Iranian Revolution in 1979.
+Women's football was abandoned after the 1979 Iranian Revolution.

-Refounded in 2005, Trying to start over
+Re-establishment in 2004

 Refounded in 2004, the team reached second place at the 2005 West Asian Football Federation Women's Championship in Amman, Jordan held in September and October 2005.

-In May 2006, the women's team hosted their first foreign visitors when a club from Berlin, Germany called BSV Al-Dersimspor played out a 2–2 draw in Ararat Stadium, Tehran.
+In May 2006, the women's team hosted their first foreign visitors when a club from Berlin, Germany called BSV Al-Dersimspor played out a 2–2 draw in Ararat Stadium in Tehran.

 The team won second place again at the 2007 and 2011 West Asian Football Federation Women's Championship.